 Once your fabric is dry it can be ironed by placing face down on a fluffy towel and pressing gently with iron.
 Try not to have iron too hot but just hot enough to remove wrinkles.
-Store your finished work either flat or rolled up in fabric like a pillow case.
+It is now ready to be laced and framed, or prepared for display.
+If you are not ready to display the finished work straight away then store it either lying flat, or rolled up inside some fabric e.g. inside a pillow case.

 Please feel free to Contact Us if you have any further questions.